 The most recent "silicone pushers" (Fig. 2) are a "push fit" onto the rod.
 Also, I've created a "blue bushing" (Fig. 3), which can be used with the plastic pushers, to make them "push fit", thus standardizing the attachment method of rod to pusher.
 A dab of lubricant may help to insert the rod into the plastic pusher bushing.

 The CAT II Q foreskin restoration aid will be shipped with one tensioner rod in place.
 There is a hole in the forward end of each furnished rod for the furnished steel split ring, which can be used for tugging or securing.
 The diameter of the puller, which the skin must be able to roll over, is 35 mm or 1-3/8".
 You can use a cylinder of a similar size (mechanic's socket, pill bottle, modified toilet paper roll) to determine correct fit.
-Note: A 1" diameter CAT is also available, as a special order.
+Note: A 1 inch diameter CAT is also available, as a special order.

 The highlight of the CAT II Q foreskin restoration aid is provided by the "Quick release/ Quick grab" device on the top end of the puller.
 As shown in figure #4, the small white collet is against the puller flange.
 When the collet is held in this position, against the puller neck, it will allow for sliding of the puller on the shaft, in either direction.
 When pressure is applied to the collet, toward the puller, it will cause both the collet and puller to recede back the tensioner rod, toward the pusher.
 When the collet is out of the puller a little (fig. 5 ), the puller will be locked onto the tensioner rod (this will happen automatically when tension is applied).